albertms22/projects/experiments/samba-et-wireguard-share-setup/README.md

 ## ⚠️ Disclaimer

-**Use the quick installation script at your own risk**.
+Use the quick installation script at your own risk.
 It modifies critical network and system configurations.
 It is highly recommended to:

-    1. **Read and understand the script ** (setup.sh) before running it.
+    1. Read and understand the script  (setup.sh) before running it.

-    2. **Run it on a fresh system or a virtual machine** first to test its behavior.
+    2. Run it on a fresh system or a virtual machine first to test its behavior.

-   3.  **Have backups** of any important data on your system.
+   3. Have backups of any important data on your system.

 I am not responsible for any system instability, security breaches, or data loss resulting from the use of this script.